Eugène Viollet-le-Duc: Legacy

 The English architect Benjamin Bucknall (1833–1895) was a devotee of Viollet-le-Duc and during 1874 to 1881 translated several of his publications into English to popularise his principles in Great Britain.
 The later works of the English designer and architect William Burges were greatly influenced by Viollet-le-Duc, most strongly in Burges's designs for his own home, The Tower House in London's Holland Park district, and Burges's designs for Castell Coch near Cardiff, Wales.

-An exhibition, Eugène Viollet-le-Duc 1814–1879 was presented in Paris in 1965, and there was a larger, centennial exhibition in 1980.
+An exhibition, Eugène Viollet-le-Duc 1814–1879 was presented in Paris in 1965, and a larger, centennial exhibition took place in 1980.

 Viollet-le-Duc was the subject of a Google Doodle on January 27, 2014.

+From January 28 – May 24, 2026, the Bard Graduate Center exhibited Viollet-le-Duc Drawing Worlds.
+The exhibit examined Viollet-le-Duc as a "visionary architect, designer, and theorist who redefined the Gothic past for a modern age."
+The catalog was edited by Barry Bergdoll and Martin Bressani (ISBN 978-0-300-28448-5).
+David A. Bell reviewed the exhibition in the New York Review of Books.